-There’s many ways to improve your dog’s health but here’s one you may have not thought of: Chakra healing.
+There’s many ways to connect with your dog.
+But here’s one you probably haven’t thought of: Chakra healing.

 What’s a Dog Chakra?